WezYoung/SEmethodsCoursework/README.md

 # Code of Conduct
-Below is the group's ''Code of Conduct', as aggreed during the first meeting of Sprint 1, dated 17/01/2020.
+Below is the group's ''Code of Conduct', as agreed during the first meeting of Sprint 1, dated 17/01/2020.
 No changed have been made since.
 1.  **No social media** in meetings
 2. If a member is **late** to a meeting, they have to buy snacks to improve group morale
 3. If a member is **absent** from a meeting, they have to buy first round at pub post-meeting